consento-org/longfn/Readme.md

 ## API

-See [the TypeScript definition](./index.d.ts) for the API specification
+See [the TypeScript definition](./index.d.ts) for the available functions.

 ## Background